delcypher/lc/README.txt

    dump-state        : Reads a binary state file and sends to standard output data for use with the "ildump.gnu" GNUplot script. dvid-state        : Director Variation In Direction.
-Loads a binary state file and outputs data for plotting angle of Director in a particular direction. probe-state       : Displays information about a binary state file. sim-state         : Simulates the lattice specified by a binary state file with Monte Carlo parameters specified by the binary state file in a free energy minimisation Monte Carlo simulation.
+Loads a binary state file and outputs data for plotting angle of Director in a particular direction. en-den-plot       : This produces energy density plot data for the GNUplot scripts energy-den-colour-map.gnu and energy-den-3d.gnu probe-state       : Displays information about a binary state file. sim-state         : Simulates the lattice specified by a binary state file with Monte Carlo parameters specified by the binary state file in a free energy minimisation Monte Carlo simulation.